Welsh Highland Railway: Restoration

-The Welsh Highland Railway's restoration has a long, complicated and controversial history and includes several court cases and public enquiries.
+The Welsh Highland Railway's restoration has a long, complicated and controversial history and includes several court cases and public inquiries.

-The origins of the WHRL restoration efforts, tentatively began in 1961 when disagreements within the volunteers of the Festiniog Railway and a group of like-minded railway enthusiasts, joined to form The Welsh Highland Railway Society.
+The origins of the WHRL restoration efforts tentatively began in 1961 after disagreements within the volunteers of the Festiniog Railway.
+Those volunteers who left the original group and a group of like-minded railway enthusiasts joined to form The Welsh Highland Railway Society.
 This group is the precursor of what eventually became WHR Ltd., which owns and operates the Welsh Highland Heritage Railway (WHHR).
 Legal problems meant they were unable to take over the old company so, in the 1970s, the group purchased the former standard gauge exchange sidings (the Beddgelert Siding) near Tremadog Road, Porthmadog, from British Railways to use as a base.
 In 1980, they began running passenger services over the line that is now known as the Welsh Highland Heritage Railway.
 They also acquired an original WHR locomotive Russell, which began working passenger services in 1987.

 In the mid-1980s, a number of FR Co. employees became concerned about impact of possible competition from a rebuilt WHR and passed this view on to the FR management.
 In 1987, this resulted in a confidential offer to buy the WHR track bed from the official receiver for £16,000 to prevent the WHR being developed.
 In 1989, the offer became public, causing a backlash against the FR Co.

 In 1990, a change of directors resulted in the FR Co.'s decision to take over the restoration of the WHR.
 After a long legal battle between the two companies, the FR Co. won control of the WHR track bed and it re-opened the railway in stages, starting in 1997.
 The line was completed in 2011.